zzzprojects/learn-orm/tutorials/vb-net/constructors.md

 Dim customer1 As CustomerInfo = New CustomerInfo("John", "11 wall street")
 ```

-There is no limit to parameters, you can have as many parameters as you want.
+There is no limit to parameters.
+You can have as many parameters as you want.

 ### Copy Constructor